mzivic7/endcord/README.md

 ### Debug files
 Anonymized data that might help in debugging is saved in `Debug` directory, at the same place where log file is.
 All channel and server names, topics, descriptions are replaced.
 All channel and server IDs are added to random number and hashed, so they are irreversible changed, and will be different on each run.
+### Some role colors are wrong
+This is an [issue](https://github.com/python/cpython/issues/119138) with cpython ncurses API.
+It is ignoring color prirs with ID larger than 255.
+This means only 255 color pairs can actually be used.
+This will be updated in endcord when cpython issue is resolved.
+All custom color pairs are initialized first, so only role colors can pass this limit.
+For each role with color, 2 pairs are initialized.
+Role colors are dynamically loaded (WIP), so this can now happen only when guild has really much roles.

 ## Planned features
 Go to [TODO](todo.txt).